LilyAsFlora/Ririi/README.md

 #### Pronunciation

 Often, clustered vowels (e.g. /ei/, /ai/) may become diphthongs when spoken quickly.
 While not strictly defined in Rirī's phonology, this is acceptable.
-By default, one should not aspirate plosives, and touch articulators lightly, as if using as little breath as possible.
+When speaking, one should touch articulators lightly, as if using as little breath as possible (unless there is a good reason to do otherwise, e.g. to create tone).

 ## Syntax, Grammar and Morphology